dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T994: Bottled water's production impacts resources negatively.
+### T994: Bottled water production has a significant environmental footprint.

 |Support|
 |---|